Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states: Spectral scheme based on rational Chebyshev functions

-\begin{remark} The just introduced spectral method is very efficient for physical $\kappa$-values arising in astrophysics or fusion plasmas, such as $\kappa \in (1,10)$, however it turns out to be problematic when $\kappa$ becomes larger and larger, preventing the investigation of the limit $\kappa \rightarrow \infty$.
+This leads to the following penta-diagonal ODE system to be solved for the computation of the spectral coefficients ${\mathcal X}(t):= (\alpha_0(t),\alpha_2(t), \alpha_4(t), \cdots)^t$, {\it i.e.} \be '(t)= - M\, {\mathcal X}(t)\,, \ee with { } \begin{remark} The just introduced spectral method is very accurate for $\kappa$-values arising in astrophysics or fusion plasmas, such as $\kappa \in (1,10)$, however it turns out to be problematic when $\kappa$ becomes larger and larger, preventing the investigation of the limit $\kappa \rightarrow \infty$.
 Indeed, one can immediately observe that some entries of the matrix $M$ become infinite for $\kappa \rightarrow \infty$ and the rational basis functions $\{{\mathcal C}^L_n\}_{n \in \NN}$ get also more and more similar in this limit, rendering the RC-spectral method not adequate to treat cases with $\kappa \gg 1$.
-Furthermore, the expansion of the asymptotic equilibrium $f_\kappa(v)$ requires the use of $\kappa$ Chebyshev basis terms, as
+Furthermore, the expansion of the asymptotic equilibrium $f_\kappa(v)$ requires the use of $\kappa$ Chebyshev basis terms, owing to

-such that with \eqref{expi} one notices that this is possible for $N=\kappa-1$.
+such that with \eqref{expi} one notices that this is possible for $2 N=\kappa-1$.
 Thus, with $\kappa \rightarrow \infty$ the expansion requires more and more terms, leading to an inefficient Chebyshev-spectral method.
-There are however some advantages for small $\kappa$ values, we shall discuss in the numerical section, such that we find that this scheme has its right to exist. \end{remark}
+There are however some advantages for small $\kappa$ values, discussed in the numerical section, such that we find that this scheme has its right to exist. \end{remark}